johannesstroebele91/mongodb-library/3_operations/crud-operations/1_create_insert.md

       - IMPORTANT: communicate to the user
         - if there is an error,
         - so they know that the data was not changed

+# Atomicity of write operations

+MongoDB guarantees

+- atomic transaction
+- for each document

+So it guarantees that

+- for each document
+- a operation (e.g. `insertOne()`) either
+  - succeeds as a whole OR
+  - fails as a whole (rolled back (i.e. NOTHING is saved))
+- so MongoDB prohibits that
+  - partial documents are created
+  - using `insertOne()`

+IMPORTANT!

+- only counts for `insertOne()`,
+- NOT `insertMany()`
+  - but that can be handled using transactions
+  - TODO